LeBronLiHD/ZJU2021_FDS_Projects/1_Project_Hard/README.txt

           |_ thirdsolution.h __|

 p.s.
-1. Sorry, there is no exe file
+1. There is an exe file named 1_Project_Hard.exe which you can straight execute
 2. The project is executed on VS Code with GCC 8.1.0 x86_64-w64-mingw32 as compiler, so I sincerely recommend that you use VS Code to run this project, thanks